incu6us/open-context/CONTRIBUTING.md

 ### Automated Releases

 When commits are merged to `master` branch, the CI pipeline will:
+1. Run tests, linting, and format checks
-1. Parse conventional commits since the last release
+2. Parse conventional commits since the last release using semantic-release
-2. Determine the next version based on commit types
+3. Determine the next version based on commit types (feat=minor, fix=patch, BREAKING=major)
+4. Build cross-platform binaries for 7 platforms with version injection:
+   - Linux: amd64, arm64, armv7
+   - macOS: amd64, arm64
+   - Windows: amd64, arm64
+5. Inject version metadata via ldflags:
+   - `main.Tag` - The release version (e.g., v0.1.0)
+   - `main.Commit` - The full commit hash
+   - `main.SourceURL` - The repository URL
+   - `main.GoVersion` - The Go compiler version used
-3. Create a git tag in semver format (e.g., `v0.1.0`)
+6. Create a git tag in semver format (e.g., `v0.1.0`)
-4. Generate a GitHub release with changelog
+7. Generate a GitHub release with changelog
+8. Attach all binaries to the release
+9. Update CHANGELOG.md automatically

+The version information is displayed when running `./open-context --version`

 ## Questions?